redcode/Z80/documentation/Integration.rst

 To embed the Z80 library as a CMake subproject, place its entire source tree into a subdirectory of another project and use |add_subdirectory|_ in the parent project to add this subdirectory to the build process.

 It is advisable to configure the library in the :file:`CMakeLists.txt` of the parent project.
-This will prevent the user from having to specify configuration options for the Z80 subproject through the command line when building the main project.
+This will prevent the user from having to specify :ref:`configuration options for the Z80 subproject <cmake_package_options>` through the command line when building the main project.

 Example: